Maokai Build Guide by Teyso

 Ruby Sightstone will allow you to ward more for your team, and provides more health so you are more durable.

-Spirit Visage Provides more magic resistance and health for durability, CDR for your abilities, and a % increase that greatly benefits your regeneration and Sap Magic.
+Spirit Visage provides more magic resistance and health for durability, CDR for your abilities, and a % increase that greatly benefits your regeneration and Sap Magic.

 Boots of Swiftness are always a good choice, as they will help you to move faster than the enemy and resist slows so you can initiate better.
 Be careful though, because you will be faster than some of your teammates, and you could leave them behind.
-Do not get separated from your teammates, or you will lose matches.
+Do not get separated from your teammates, or you will lose teamfights.

 Ninja Tabi is a great choice when the enemy team depends on auto-attacks for damage (example team comp: Kayle Top, Lee Sin Jungle, ___ Mid, Corki ADC, and Sona / Nami Support), it will reduce the damage you take from them, so you can do a better job of tanking.